Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Literature Review

-Despite their clear benefits, these approaches to mitigating counterparty risk also suffer from important drawbacks. \citet{Koeppl:2013limits} noted that CCPs generate moral hazard by removing the incentive for individual institutions to assess the creditworthiness of their trading counterparties. \citet{Pirrong:2012clearing} argued that CCP novation does not reduce the aggregate counterparty risk across all institutions, but rather concentrates all such risk into the CCP, which thus becomes a single point of failure with systemic importance. \citet{Biais:2012clearing} noted that although CCPs allow mutualization of the idiosyncratic risk faced by individual institutions, they cannot provide protection against the aggregate risk that affects all institutions together. \citet{Menkveld:2015crowded} showed that standard methodologies for calculating default probabilities can greatly underestimate the probability of clustered defaults, which place severe stress on a CCP.
-Given the historical failures of several CCPs in a wide variety of asset classes --- including FX, equities, and futures \citep{Gregory:2010counterparty} --- concerns about whether CCPs really mitigate risk, or simply repackage it, seem to be well-founded.
+One possible approach to mitigating counterparty credit risk is to novate trade via a central counterparty (CCP).
+See \citet{Norman:2011risk} and \citet{Rehlon:2013central} for detailed discussions.
+The role of a CCP is to guarantee the obligations that arise from all contracts that are agreed between two counterparties.
+If one counterparty fails, the other is protected via the resources and default-management procedures of the CCP.
+During the past decade, several prominent regulatory bodies (see, e.g., \citet{Basel:2013supervisory} and \citet{CRMPG:2005toward}) have argued that CCPs are an effective tool for mitigating counterparty credit risk.
+However, several authors have noted that trade novation via a CCP also entails drawbacks. \citet{Pirrong:2012clearing} argued that CCP novation does not reduce the aggregate counterparty credit risk across all institutions; instead, it concentrates all such risk into the CCP, which thus becomes a single point of failure with systemic importance. \citet{Biais:2012clearing} noted that although CCPs allow mutualization of the idiosyncratic risk faced by individual institutions, they cannot provide protection against the aggregate risk that affects all institutions. \citet{Menkveld:2015crowded} reported that the risk-management methodologies that are implemented by CCPs can greatly underestimate the probability of clustered defaults, which place severe stress on a CCP. \citet{Koeppl:2013limits} noted that CCPs generate a moral hazard by reducing the incentives for individual institutions to assess the creditworthiness of their trading counterparties.
+Given the historical failures of several CCPs in a wide variety of asset classes \citep{Gregory:2010counterparty}, concerns about whether CCPs truly mitigate counterparty credit risk, or simply repackage it, seem to be well-founded.